Sony KV (BA-4D) 27S42 RGB

 RGB inline resistors (R4, R5, R6) | 1kΩ | 1kΩ | 1kΩ |

-Diode (D9) | 1N4148 | 1N4148 | 1N4148 |
+Blanking diode (D9) | 1N4148 | 1N4148 | 1N4148 |

-Blanking Resistor (R11) | shorted | shorted | shorted |
+Blanking resistor (R11) | shorted | shorted | shorted |

-Blanking Resistor (R12) | 1kΩ | 1kΩ | 1kΩ |
+Luma resistor (R12) | 1kΩ | 1kΩ | 1kΩ |

-Blanking Resistor (D12) | 1N4148 | 1N4148 | 1N4148 |
+Luma diode (D12) | 1N4148 | 1N4148 | 1N4148 |

 Add (3x) diodes to RGB lines? | Yes | Yes | Yes |